Debts and Creditors

 There may be other time periods that apply in special situations.
 You should talk to a probate lawyer if you have any questions.

 A Notice to Creditors tells creditors that you have opened a probate and that they have four months from the first date of publication to file claims against the estate or the estate will not have to pay the claims.
-You can file:
+You do not need to publish this Notice if the estate qualifies as a small estate.

 Notice to Creditors, P-341